 - You can even compare performance between different phone models – iPhone X vs iPhone 6 etc. You could then exclude the different phone devices from your FB campaigns and not target the people with those phones.

-—PS: Most of the things brought up in that list aren’t available anymore in the iOS side with the privacy updates—
+—PS: Most of the things brought up in that list aren’t available anymore on the iOS side with the privacy updates—

 Here is a great video that sums up the vast capabilities of Firebase.